 - #9 Expressions nightmare

-Today I’m going to do a follow-up on my last tip and speak about the brand new Expression Editor available on Power Automate.
-This feature is still in preview and I would like to thank my dear Kent Weare for calling my attention to its existence
+Today I’m going to follow up on my last tip and discuss the brand-new Expression Editor available in Power Automate.
+This feature is still in preview, and I would like to thank my dear Kent Weare for calling my attention to its existence

 #10 The new Expression Editor

-Look at the size of the Expression editor compare with the current one:
+Look at the size of the Expression editor compared with the current one:

 Just with this small improvement, tell me if this new editor will not improve: